Madhura0918/Electricity-Billing-System-/README.md

 ## 📌 Project Overview

-The **Electricity Billing System** is designed to computerize the billing process for electricity departments.
+The **PowerPay** is designed to computerize the billing process for electricity departments.
 It automates meter reading entries, calculates units consumed, generates accurate bills, and allows customers to view and pay bills online — saving time and reducing manual effort.

 ---